-- Chapter 2 (Code Overview) provides a description of the various code repositories from which source code is pulled and an overview of the directory structure. - Chapter 3 (Building and Running the WM) explains how to use the WM without an application. - Chapter 4 (Data: Input, Model Configuration, and Output Files) lists the model inputs and outputs and has a description of the key files. - Chapter 6 (Configuration Parameters) lists the purpose and valid values for various configuration parameters. - Chapter 7 (Automated Testing) describes UFS WM automated testing options. - Chapter 8 (FAQ) lists frequently asked questions and answers.
+- Chapter 2 (Code Overview) provides a description of the various code repositories from which source code is pulled and an overview of the directory structure. - Chapter 3 (Building and Running the WM) explains how to use the WM without an application. - Chapter 4 (Data: Input, Model Configuration, and Output Files) lists the model inputs and outputs and has a description of the key files. - Chapter 5 (Configurations) lists the currently supported configurations for the UFS WM. - Chapter 6 (Configuration Parameters) lists the purpose and valid values for various configuration parameters. - Chapter 7 (Automated Testing) describes UFS WM automated testing options. - Chapter 8 (FAQ) lists frequently asked questions and answers.